Operation Plumbat

-Operation Plumbat was an Israeli covert operation in 1968 to steal yellowcake (processed uranium ore) to support the Israeli nuclear weapons effort.
+Operation Plumbat was an Israeli covert operation in 1968 to steal yellowcake (processed uranium ore) to support the Israeli nuclear weapons program.

 France stopped supplying Israel with uranium fuel for the Dimona nuclear reactor after the 1967 Arab-Israeli War.
 Numerous sources show that in 1968 Israel stole 200 tonnes of yellowcake from the Belgian mining company Union Minière, which shipped processed uranium mined in Shinkolobwe, in the present-day Haut-Katanga Province of Democratic Republic of the Congo, out of Antwerp to Genoa for a European front company by transferring the ore to another vessel at sea.
-This Mossad covert operation violated Euratom controls of nuclear materials.Israel used the yellowcake to develop a nuclear arsenal.
+This Mossad covert operation violated Euratom controls of nuclear materials.
+Israel used the yellowcake to develop its nuclear arsenal.

 The name of Operation Plumbat is derived from the Latin "plumbum", meaning lead, and is a reference to the labeling of the drums used to transport the yellowcake.

 Mossad operation

 Mossad agents arranged to set up a fictitious company called Biscayne Trader's Shipping Corporation in Liberia to purchase an ocean freighter; this became Scheersberg A (Scheersberg is a town in northern Germany, near the border with Denmark).
 With the assistance of a friendly official at a German petrochemical company, $3.7 million was paid to Union Minière for 200 tonnes of yellowcake uranium.
 The yellowcake was left over inventory from uranium mined from Shinkolobwe, in upper Katanga.
 This was loaded onto the newly renamed freighter and a contract was arranged with an Italian paint company for the yellowcake to be processed.

 The cargo was loaded in November 1968 in barrels marked "PLUMBAT" (a harmless lead product).
 The Spanish crew were replaced by sailors recruited by Mossad and forged passports provided.
 The freighter sailed for Genoa on November 17.
 Approximately seven days into her voyage, she rendezvoused with an Israeli freighter under cover of darkness, somewhere east of Crete.
 The cargo was transferred in near silence whilst Israeli gunboats kept watch nearby.
 After loading the Israeli freighter set sail toward Haifa, and eventually the Tunnel, a six-level automated chemical plant for processing fuel rods into plutonium at Dimona.

 Scheersberg A docked in Turkey eight days later; without any cargo to deliver, the contract with the Italian paint company was cancelled.
 Several pages were missing from the ship's log and no explanation was offered; the Italian paint company assumed the cargo had been lost to hijack or piracy.